mcibeacon/static-site/articles/_posts/2022-02-15-A_Valentine_to_Romantic_Comedies_A_Love_Story_in_6_Acts.md

 However crazy-ex takes a look back at these tropes and applies real work logic and consequences to them (albeit in a setting where characters will occasionally burst into song).
-What comes after is a heartfelt look at mental illness and the journey to self love,
+What comes after is a heartfelt look at mental illness and the journey to self love.

 Running to the Airport/Sailing away in a Boat